openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

 - Have authority to merge code into a project
 - Assist the PTL in driving program goals
-- May also be stable core members (able to merge to stable branches)
-- Elected by PTL and other Core Team Members
+- New Core Team members are nominated and elected by other Core Team Members
 - Unlike ATC, APC and PTLs, role is not defined in the TC charter

 .. note::

   - Election process is more informal than PTLs.
   - PTL or Core Team Member nominates a person.
+  - Core team membership is about merging on master, stable core membership is independent
   - PTL e-mails nomination to mailing list.
   - Though not defined in the TC charter like other roles above, cores serve an important role in Project Teams.